afirstenberg/multivocal/README.md

 #### Does multivocal work with the Actions SDK or the Actions Builder?

-Yes, the Actions SDK/Builder (Actions-on-Google version 3) is supported starting with Multivocal 0.15.
+Yes, the Actions SDK/Builder (Actions on Google version 3) is supported starting with Multivocal 0.15.

 The prior versions of the Actions SDK are not supported.
 Version 2 of Actions